Lego City Undercover: Other versions

 Critics praised the addition of cooperative multiplayer to the other versions, although GameStars Tobias Veltin cited the lack of online play as a negative.
 IGN reviewer Tristan Oglivie derided the multiplayer for the lack of new content beyond second-player support; Liam Croft of Push Square expressed similar opinions but appreciated the feature being included.
-Oertel rated all new versions positively, but gave a lower score to the Nintendo Switch version, citing noticeable frame drops that weren't as present in the Wii U version.
+Oertel rated all new versions positively, but gave a lower score to the Nintendo Switch version, citing noticeable frame drops that were not as present in the Wii U version.
 Oglivie and Pocket Gamers Emily Sowden also noted the frame rate decrease of the Nintendo Switch when being used as a portable, but Oglvie praised the higher frame rate of the other versions.
 Veltin awarded the PC version the website's "Gold Award" for having a high score, praising the game's presentation, design, and story, but criticized the lack of mouse support.
 Reviewing the PS4 version, Sam Spyrison of Hardcore Gamer declared the game to be high quality and an improvement over past Lego titles, but believed that the game lacked gameplay that an older audience would find appealing.
 Oglivie considered the removal of the Wii U GamePad unimpactful, noting its absence to be more convenient but overall less enjoyable.

 Sales

-According to NPD figures, the game sold more than 100,000 units in the United States in its debut month, debuting outside the top 10 and tying with Monster Hunter 3 Ultimate.
 In the UK, the game debuted at number 12 in the all-formats chart, and debuted at number 8 in the individual-format chart and at number 1 in the Wii U chart.
 In Japan, the game sold more than 18,000 copies during its first week, entering all the charts at number 9.
 By 31 December 2022, the Wii U version had sold 1.15 million units worldwide.

-In other media

-Lego Dimensions

-On May 9, 2017, a LEGO City-themed Fun Pack was released for LEGO Dimensions.
-The pack included a minifigure of Chase McCain and a police helicopter, which could be rebuilt into a hovercraft or a plane.
-It also unlocked the LEGO City Adventure World, featuring a scaled-down version of the map from LEGO City Undercover, along with a corresponding battle arena.

-Sets

-Both the original Wii U release and the remastered edition of LEGO City Undercover received tie-in sets titled High Speed Chase, released in 2013 and 2017.
-The 2013 set included exclusive DLC codes for two bonus missions based on the vehicles included in the set, while the 2017 set did not, as it was changed in the remaster so those missions unlock automatically after completing the main story.
-Both sets include physical minifigures of Chase McCain, with the 2017 set exclusively featuring Chase’s alternate outfit in physical form.

-Books

-Two picture books inspired by the game were released in 2013 as part of the LEGO City series.
-Both were written by Trey King.